Meeting the Danes

 Meeting the locals and experiencing their culture are some of the attractions of studying abroad.
 Through your studies at the University of Copenhagen and the many social events taking place during the semesters, you will have obvious opportunities to meet and socialise with Danish students.

 What are the Danes like?
-You will undoubtedly form your own opinion about the Danes, and so you should.
-You should not be supplied with a whole set of views in advance, but a few hints can be useful to make your stay a bit easier from the beginning.
+You will undoubtedly form your own opinion about the Danes, but a few hints may prove to be useful.

 The home is a central concept in the life of a Dane, and the Danes put much effort and money into making their homes comfortable and hyggelige (cosy).
-Hygge (cosiness) is a keyword in the Danish way of life, focusing on enjoying the simple things in life.
+Hygge (cosiness) is a keyword in the Danish way of life, focusing on creating a nice atmosphere and enjoying the simple things in life.

-According to international studies, Danes are generally very happy with their lives, with work-life balance, political freedom, strong social networks, health and an absence of corruption being important factors.
+According to international studies, Danes are generally very happy with their lives, with a good work-life balance, political freedom, strong social networks, health, and an absence of corruption being important factors.

 Breaking the Ice